matt1187/unified_tektool/README.md

 "universial Tektronix TDSxxx memory-tools "

 A heavy modififaction of tektool & tekfwtool from author "sschelle".
 Unified tektool is capable to flashing of difference flash type (from old TDS540 to  TDS794D).
 It is published under GPL V2, pleas follow it and don't make it closed and/or commercial variant.
+Small notice: i am only autodictat, i have never learned programming on shool/university.

 Full history -> (https://www.eevblog.com/forum/repair/unified-tektool-released-!-(firmware-flash-tools-for-old-tds-series)/)